 That’s the face of a Master who knows his Underlings are going to give him trouble:

 Joseph’s fixation is more overt in episode 3: we’re given two delicious scenes for analysis.
 The first is in Eilat, Israel.
 Kleiman is attempting to set sail on his voyage (sorry) for casinos on water by enticing a host of potential investors.
 This scene is wonderful.
 His courtship of them is juxtaposed with Lyudmilla’s receiving instruction of her duties.
 Lyudmilla is a picture of sophistication melded with seduction.
-She’s placed with an American man to pretend to be a woman of means looking to enter the business world.
+She’s placed with an American man on the pretence of a woman of means looking to enter the business world.
 He flirts openly; Lyudmilla’s flirtation is put on, with the mask slipping for a second enough to catch Joseph’s burning gaze.
 The camerawork is deliberate here: American man flirts, places his hands on her exposed skin, Joseph’s flicker of jealousy, Lyudmilla’s awareness of this and Joseph’s silent communication of his interest in her.
 The second scene of episode 3 is their private conversation in the car.
 Joseph watches her interaction with their boss (her keeper) in his rearview mirror.
 He knows she’s wearing a mask and he watches her take it off when they’re left alone.
-Although he truly believes his dodgy, human-trafficking boss is a “good man” (because human trafficking is a light crime), he’s aware of her anguish.
+Although he truly believes his dodgy, human-trafficking boss is a “good man” (because human trafficking is charity work), he’s aware of her anguish.
 He sweetly tries to put her at ease by engaging in conversation with her and they learn that they have Moscow in common.
-Lyudmilla makes fun of his accent by stating it’s like a six-year-old’s, while he assures her that Kleiman will take care of her and her sick mother.
+Lyudmilla makes fun of his accent by stating it’s like a six year old’s, while he assures her that Kleiman will take care of her and her sick mother.
 Oh, Joseph.
 There were high hopes for you and your perceptive ways.

 Episode 4 tortures fans of these two with only one curt moment.
 It’s still important.
 We still unpack the clues.
 Lyudmilla enters as Kleiman is taking a call with Alex as Joseph stands guard.
 Joseph and Lyudmilla lock onto each other for a couple of seconds under Kleiman’s unimpressed watch.
 You guys, he’s right there!
 When she leaves, Joseph follows her with his heart eyes.
 There’s nothing more pleasing than a man with heart eyes.